tschaffter/docker-dnsmasq/README.md

 | `<major>.<minor>`           | Yes    | Stable release.
 | `<major>.<minor>-<sha>`     | No     | Same as above with the reference to the git commit.

-You should avoid using a moving tag like `latest` when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.
+> Note: You should avoid using a moving tag like `latest` when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.
 If you prefer to use the latest version available without manually updating your configuration and reproducibility is secondary, then it makes sense to use a moving tag.

 ## License